RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 **Setup Projects for a Business Group**

 In a Business Group you can create multiple Projects.
+A Project in RLCatalyst can be a running project in your business group

-**Follow the steps below to create a new Project assoicating with Business Group and Organization**
+**Follow the steps below to create a new Project associating with Business Group and Organization**

  * From the main menu click on Settings
  * Once you click on Settings, from the side menu click on Organization Setup